Best Core Exercises For Men To Get Rock Solid Abs

 1. Grasp the handle with the hand nearest the pulley, and place your free hand over the hand holding the handle.

-2. Engage your core and press the handle out with both hands so your arms are extended in front of your chest.
+2. Engage your core and press the handle out with both hands, so your arms are extended in front of your chest.

 3. Hold this position for 5-10 sec, resisting the pull of the cable and not letting your torso rotate towards the machine.

-4. Then, bring the handle back in to your chest.
+4. Then, bring the handle back into your chest.

 5. Repeat the exercise on your opposite side.